kc3-lang/kc3/README.md

      - recursive
  - libkc3
    - hash-table as a KC3 value (map ?)
-   - unwind-protect
     - defspecial
    - special operators hash table
-   - serialization / deserialization
+   - marshall / marshall_read
      - to buf
      - to str
      - to file